WELCOME TO TENNESSEE TECH!

 Filling out the FAFSA:

-ALL students must complete the FAFSA using their own and their parents financial information from their filed taxes.
-The ONLY case in which a student doesn't use their parents information is if they meet one of these situations (these are guidelines from the federal government, not TTU): Am I Dependent or Independent?
+ALL students must complete the FAFSA using their own and their parent’s financial information from their prior, prior year tax returns.
+The ONLY case in which a student doesn't use their parent’s information is if they meet one of these situations (these are guidelines from the federal government, not TTU): Am I Dependent or Independent?

 YOU MUST have completed the FAFSA in order for us, TTU Financial Aid, to tell the student what aid they are eligible to receive.
 If the student has met all the requirements for the HOPE (Lottery) scholarship, the FAFSA must be completed in order to receive this scholarship.